AdobeDocs/experience-manager-65.en/help/communities/advanced.md

 ### scoringType {#scoringtype}

-A scoring rule is a set of scoring sub-rules, each of which declares the `scoringType`.
+A scoring rule is a set of scoring subrules, each of which declares the `scoringType`.

 To invoke the advanced scoring engine, the `scoringType`should be set to `advanced`.